BaldMansMojo/wintrap2mon/README.md

                                                  will take place.

+    --alarm_reset                                With --alarm_reset set immediately after an alert an OK will be send this behaviour is produce and log messages without any interaction or freshness checks (optional).

                                                  The values are case insensitive.
 Everything entered from letter up to the complete word is ok

+    --ignoreAuditFailure                         Ignore audit failure (numerical 10)
+    --ignoreAuditSuccess                         Ignore audit success (numerical 8)
+    --ignoreError                                Ignore error (numerical 1)
+    --ignoreInformation                          Ignore information (numerical 4)
+    --ignoreSuccess                              Ignore success (numerical 0)
+    --ignoreWarning                              Ignore warning (numerical 2)

     --service_description=<service_description>  Service Description from Nagios (Naemon, icinga...)
                                                  Normally it will be generated (source name + space + eventID) With this option it can be overwritten.
 But in case of overriding it must be the same for all systems. (optional)

-                                                 The following options cannot be used in conmjunction with --service\_description!!
+                                                 The following options cannot be used in conmjunction with --service_description!!

     --sd_before=<string>                         Service description string before generated (source + space event).
     --sd_mid=<string>                            Service description string in the middle generated (source + space event).